kkrawiec/fuel/README.md

 Introduction
 ===================

 FUEL is a succinct Scala framework for implementing metaheuristic algorithms, in particular evolutionary algorithms.
-It resulted from my work on the book "Behavioral Program Synthesis with Genetic Programming" (Springer 2016, <http://www.cs.put.poznan.pl/kkrawiec/bps/>, <http://www.springer.com/gp/book/9783319275635>)
+It originated in my work on the book "Behavioral Program Synthesis with Genetic Programming" (Springer 2016, <http://www.cs.put.poznan.pl/kkrawiec/bps/>, <http://www.springer.com/gp/book/9783319275635>)

 FUEL is written primarily in functional style, with most classes implemented as immutable, and using object-oriented style rather sparingly.